AndrewSC208/simple-rust-auth-server/README.md

 # Simple Auth Server
-A simple actix server that can be used for user invitation, rregistration, login, and logout.
+A simple actix server that can be used for user invitation, registration, login, and logout.
 It's designed to be really simple mainly as an exercise to learn `rust`, and `actix`.
-This is not an asyncrounus service that was outside of the scope of this project.
+This is not an asynchronous service that was outside of the scope of this project.
 The database is `posgres` and the schema is managed with `Diesel`.

-In the future I will add some more api endpoints to drive my learning deeper, but at this time i'm not really working on this project anymore.
+In the future I will add some more api endpoints to drive my learning deeper, but at this time I'm not really working on this project anymore.

 ## Getting started
 Running the system is very easy, make sure you have `rust`, `cargo-watch` and `Docker` installed.
 Once all dependencies are installed run `$ make local`.
 This will run postgres, migrate the db, and run cargo watch on the server.
-After the system is running locally testing the user functionality is also pretty straght forward.
+After the system is running locally testing the user functionality is also pretty straight forward.
 It's just a few make targets.

 ## Testing Functionality
-To kick off the user workflow we need to invite a user to register with the system.
+To kick off the user work-flow we need to invite a user to register with the system.
 You do that with the `invite-user` target.
-Don't forget to provid an testing email.
+Don't forget to provide an testing email.
 ```
 $ make invite-user EMAIL=test@gmail.com
 ```